 - family-oriented societies

-- strong work ethic
+- strong work ethics

 - self-reliant

 - resilient at surviving with extremely minimalistic resources

-- most had experienced previous periods of extreme struggle in their lives
+- experienced previous periods of extreme struggle

-- many were devoutly religious,
+- most were devoutly religious,

-- the majority had life survival skills that most Americans have lost over the last century
+- had life survival skills that most Americans have lost over the last century

-The last point brings me to my next point.
+The last characteristic brings me to my next point.

-Second, the people living through the examples I provided had life and basic survival skills that are quite rare in America and quickly disappearing.
+2.)
+The people living through the examples I provided had life and basic survival skills that are quite rare in America and quickly disappearing.

-- How many Americans know they need to boil outside water before drinking it, let alone how to start a fire in the rain to boil the water? - How many Americans could forage in the forest for food and identify edible plants as opposed to poisonous ones? - How many Americans know how to grow their own food, let alone store or root cellar it through the winter, or even have the seed and basic supplies and hand tools needed to do so? - How many people have a large enough pantry (food storage) to survive until their gardens began to flourish? - How many people know what size garden they'll need to feed their entire family until the following harvest season?
+- How many Americans know they need to boil outside water before drinking it, let alone know how to start a fire in the rain to boil the water? - How many Americans could forage in the forest for food and identify edible plants as opposed to poisonous ones? - How many Americans know how to grow their own food, let alone store or root cellar it through the winter, or even have the seed and basic supplies and hand tools needed to do so? - How many people have a large enough pantry (food storage) to survive up to a year until their gardens began to flourish? - How many people know what size garden they'll need to feed their entire family until the following harvest season?